RihamJeeballah/virtual_patient_ent_project/cases/001_ear_pain.md

 # Ear Pain (Otalgia)

 ## Opening Stem
-A 26-year-old woman presents with right ear pain for 3 days after a beach trip.
+Sarah is a woman with 26-year-old  presents with right ear pain for 3 days after a beach trip.
 No long-term illnesses known.

 ## History of Present Illness
 - **Onset/course:** Started the morning after swimming in the sea; gradually worsened over 72 hours.